If you’re using AWS WAF as a web application firewall, you can ship its alerts to your Logz.io Cloud SIEM.

 Configure AWS WAF to enrich observability

 The first thing you’ll need is to add a rule to your AWS WAF to send all HTTP request logs.
-Otherwise, the logs won’t be sent from AWS WAF.

 - Select an ACL that you can add your own rules to.

-- For the Rule type, select Regular Rule.
+- Rule type - Select Regular Rule.

 - Use the OR separator.